TifMoe/personal-website/src/pages/blog/2020-03-01-automate-deploys-github-actions/index.md

 Please note that it can sometimes take a few hours for new DNS records to propagate so don't worry if you can't immediately see your site at the staging subdomain you just added!

+## Add new environments to workers configuration <a name=step2></a>
+Now I can define a staging and production environment in my workers configuration via my wrangler.toml file.
+There is great documentation on defining different environments for workers deployments in the [official documentation](https://developers.cloudflare.com/workers/tooling/wrangler/configuration/environments/)

+After adding my new environments,